smaremanda/add-in-docs/outlook/authentication/call-a-service-by-using-an-identity-token.md

 ## Use the web service response
 <a name="usingtheresponse"> </a>

 This is another simple function that processes the response from the web service.
 It follows the standard pattern for  **XHMHttpResponse** callback functions.
 It waits for the entire response to come in from the web service and then puts the contents of the response on the add-in UI.
 The response that this function is parsing is the response from the web service.
-For information about this response, see[Validate an Exchange identity token](../outlook/authentication/validate-an-identity-token.md).
+For information about this response, see [Validate an Exchange identity token](../outlook/authentication/validate-an-identity-token.md).

 ```